-20-second flow parameters are only available if the 20s flow parameter feature is enabled.
+^{20-}second flow parameters are only available if the 20s flow parameter feature is enabled.
 Please contact your local Edwards representative for more information on enabling this advanced feature.
-For more information on these parameters, see "20-Second Flow Parameters" on page 152.
+For more information on these parameters, see 20-Second Flow Parameters on page 164.

-A comprehensive list of parameters available while monitoring with the HemoSphere advanced monitor and a connected HemoSphere pressure cable are listed below in table 1-5.
+A comprehensive list of parameters available while monitoring with the HemoSphere advanced monitor and a connected HemoSphere pressure cable are listed below in Table 1-5 on page 25.

-Table 1-5 HemoSphere pressure cable available parameters list
+Table 1-5: HemoSphere pressure cable available parameters list